tanupoo/lorawan-ssas/README.md

     % curl -k -v -H 'Content-Type: application/json' \
           -d '@test-data.json' https://localhost:18886/up

-## security considerations

-The end point of the mongodb should be 127.0.0.1.
-Otherwise, any user can be accessed into your mongodb from the Internel.
-For this application server,
-the port number of 80, 8080, or something like expectable ones should not be used.

-## debugging

-### mongodb

-login into the console of mongodb.

-    mongo 127.0.0.1:<port_number>

-or, if you use defualt port number, just type mongo.

-    mongo

-then, select lorawan database.

-    > use lorawan

-if there is no data received from NS, lorawan doesn't exist. please wait a while until you will receive something.

-- show all data in the database.

-    > db.app.find({},{"_id":0})

-- show the list of DevEUI in the database.

-    > db.app.distinct("DevEUI")

-- show the latest 3 data in descending order for the DevEUI specified.

-    > db.app.find({"DevEUI":"DEADBEEF00112233"},{"_id":0}).sort({$natural:-1}).limit(3)

-- show the latest data of each DevEUI.

-    > db.app.aggregate([
-        { "$group": {
-            "_id":"$DevEUI",
-            "latest": { "$last":"$DevEUI" },
-        }},
-        { "$project": {
-            "_id":0,
-            "DevEUI":"$_id",
-            "latest":"$latest"
-        }}
-        ])

 ## sample message from NS

 Here is an example message that lrwssas assumes to be sent from NS.